 The energy committee focuses on energy-related sustainability issues in Los Angeles.
-It meets monthly (the 3rd Tuesday of the month from 7 to 8:30 pm) and has an active Google email group and Slack channel.
-If you are interested in learning more or participating, please contact the chair, Dan Kegel, at [email protected].
+It meets monthly (the 3rd Wednesday of the month from 7 to 8:30 pm) and has an active Google email group and Slack channel.
+If you are interested in learning more or participating, please contact co-chair Dan Kegel at [email protected].
 Or just join a meeting!

 - Is green hydrogen the way to move forward to clean, renewable energy?